francois-rd/coma/docs/source/tutorials/core/command.rst

 mean "skip this hook" (though, in practice, we replace it with the no-op :func:`~coma.hooks.base.identity()` function rather than truly skipping it).

-The dedicated :doc:`hooks tutorial <../hooks/intro>` also emphasizes that hooks can be single/plain values, or they can be nested **sequences** of such values.
+The dedicated hooks tutorial also emphasizes that hooks can be single/plain values, or they can be :ref:`nested sequences <hooks_as_sequences>` of such values.
 These nested sequences (if any) are recursively inspected for the presence of any of these three sentinels (``SHARED``, ``DEFAULT``, and ``None``).
 These are replaced at runtime with their semantic equivalent function.
 This is particularly useful to